firecracker-microvm/firecracker/docs/api_requests/patch-block.md

 file's path or size changes, otherwise Firecracker and the running guest will not be notified of the changes.

-Is is important to note that the block device should not be mounted by the guest at the time of the API call, else the call will silently fail - no error is returned from either the guest or the host, but the guest might end up in an inconsistent state.
+It is important to note that the block device should not be mounted by the guest at the time of the API call, otherwise the call will silently fail - no error is returned from either the guest or the host, but the guest might end up in an inconsistent state.